What should believers do when we disagree with our neighbors about the very nature of humanity?

 We thus seek to tell our neighbors the truth, making clear that we want them to flourish.
 But flourishing does not mean adopting a false view of the human identity; flourishing does not come when people affirm us in our fallenness.
 Flourishing means leaving sin behind and living according to God’s design.

-Top: In 2017, riots broke out when President Trump revoked federal laws granting transgenders access to bathrooms that match their gender identity.
+Top: In 2017, riots broke out when President Trump revoked federal laws granting transgender people access to bathrooms that match their gender identity.
 Middle: In 2018, Danica Roem of Virginia became the first openly transgender person to be elected to and serve in a US state legislature.
-Bottom: In 2019, debate erupted when transgender students Terry Miller and Andraya Yearwood won first and second place (respectively) in the girls’ 100-meter race at the Connecticut state open finals.
+Bottom: In 2019, a debate erupted when transgender students Terry Miller and Andraya Yearwood won first and second place (respectively) in the girls’ 100-meter race at the Connecticut state open finals.

 As we communicate these truths and live in this grace-filled way, people may respond by telling us that they have a right to form their own identity.
 It is wrong, they may say, for anyone to shape anyone else’s understanding of themselves.
 This sort of response may also come with a demand that we use their preferred pronouns and affirm their chosen lifestyle.